 Of course, Virgin Media isn’t available everywhere.
 You can use our postcode checker to see if you can get it in your area.

 Virgin Media TV

 With Virgin Media TV, it’s options galore.
-The main packages are Player TV (70+ channels), Mix TV (150+ channels), Fun TV (190+ channels), and Full House TV (245+ channels).
-Player TV comes with a 500GB TiVo box, but the others come with a fancier V6 box.
+The main packages are Player TV (70+ channels), Mix TV (150+ channels), and Full House TV (245+ channels).
+They come with either a 500GB TiVo box or a fancier V6 box.

 Both boxes let you watch catch up and on demand TV - from services like BBC iPlayer, 4OD, and Sky On Demand - but exactly how much you have access to will vary depending on your package.

-Still, regardless of which one you pick, you’ll definitely get at least ten HD channels, and Virgin TV Anywhere to watch your favourite programmes wherever you are.
+Either way, you'll get at least ten HD channels, and Virgin TV Anywhere to watch your favourite programmes wherever you are.
 Plus there’s always the option to add extras, like Sky Cinema, BT Sports, and music videos.
 Check out our complete guide to Virgin Media TV channels for the full lowdown.

 Virgin Media home phone

-Virgin Media’s line rental comes with four different phone packages to choose from: Talk Weekends, Talk More Weekends, Talk More Evenings and Weekends, Talk More Anytime, and Talk More International Anytime.
+Virgin Media’s line rental comes with a few different phone packages to choose from: Talk Weekends, Talk More Weekends, Talk More Evenings and Weekends, Talk More Anytime, and Talk More International Anytime.
 All include free weekend calls to UK landlines and mobiles, but if you’re chattier than that, you’ll want one of the bigger packages.
 Talk More Anytime includes anytime calls, for instance.

 Speaking of phones…